South Side Slopes: Geography

 South Side Slopes is located at 40.42 N and 79.97 W. The area South Side Slopes covers is approximately 0.716 sqmi or 460.632 acres.
 It is made up of many slopes with elevations ranging from 791 ft to 1174 ft.
 There are some areas that are too steep for automobile navigation so the numerous staircases located throughout South Side Slopes serve as the "streets".
-There have been approximately 70 sets of staircases found in the neighborhood.
+Approximately 70 sets of staircases have been found in the neighborhood.

 South Side Slopes is part of District 3 in Allegheny County.
-18th Street, Arlington Avenue, and Josephine Street are two of the main roads that run through the neighborhood.
+18th Street, Arlington Avenue, and Josephine Street are three of the main roads that run through the neighborhood.
 It is approximately 0.8 mi from the Monongahela River and the historic Birmingham Bridge.
 The Slopes neighborhood is also close to the diverse East Carson Street and the SouthSide Works shopping center.

 South Side Slopes has an overall cold climate, meaning it has about 5,400 heating degree days and fewer than 9,000 heating degree days based on a temperature of 65 degrees Fahrenheit.
 It can experience temperatures that range from 90 degrees Fahrenheit to negative 10 degrees Fahrenheit.
 The area also accumulates an average of 30 to 40 inches of precipitation per year.
 Allegheny County can also get anywhere from zero to twenty inches of snow per month during the months of December, January, February, and March.